c-neto/carlosneto.dev/_sources/blog/2026/2026-07-15-vim-kubernetes-exams.md.txt

 y           # Yank (copy)
 p           # Paste below
 P           # Paste above
-dd          # Delete the current line dG          # Delete to the end of the file dgg         # Delete to the beginning of the file
+dd          # Cut the current line dG          # Cut to the end of the file dgg         # Cut to the beginning of the file

 u           # Undo
 Ctrl-r      # Redo